Grizzly II: Revenge: Plot

 In the vast Yellowstone National Park, grizzly bears and other wildlife roam free while hikers and campers abound.
 The National Park Service is charged with the protection of the park and its wildlife, and the rangers are always on the lookout for poachers.
 The park is preparing for a major rock concert to be held over three days in Grover Meadows and expects 50,000 people in attendance.
 At the ranger station, Chief Ranger Nick Hollister is briefing the rangers on the upcoming event.

-Harvey, a poacher, is hunting for a grizzly bear and ends up killing a cub and wounding its mother.
+A poacher, named Harvey, is hunting for a grizzly bear and ends up killing the cub and wounding its mother.
 The grizzly bear, seeking revenge, viciously attacks and kills Harvey.
 Nick and Pete, the Head Park Ranger, relay the news to Eileene Draygon, the Superintendent of Summit.
 They press Draygon to halt the concert for everyone’s safety, but Draygon declines to get involved.

 Back at the ranger station, Samantha Owens, director of Bear Management, is adamantly opposed to killing the grizzly bear.
 She insists on locating the bear and tranquilizing and relocating it with the help of Bouchard, the world-famous grizzly expert from Canada.
-Three teenagers, Ron, Tina, and Lance are hiking through the park to the concert.
+Three teenagers, named Ron, Tina and Lance are hiking through the park to the concert.
 They enter grizzly territory, which is restricted, and set up camp without any clue of the terror they will face.
-Later that evening, they are attacked and killed by the grizzly bear.
+Later, that, evening, they are attacked and killed by the grizzly bear.